bjornet/deus-ex-change-rate-machina/README.md

 3. **Error Handling** The app is missing error handling.
 This is a must for a production ready app.
 The app should handle errors from the API and display a user friendly error message.
 4. **Accessibility** The app is missing accessibility features.
 This is a must for a production ready app.
 The app should be accessible for all users.
 5. **Performance** The API does not have to be called again upon page refresh.
 The app could store the exchange rates in local storage (with a timestamp) and use them on page refresh.
 This would improve the performance of the app.
+6. **UI Feedback** The UX would gain a lot from adding better feedback on interaction.
+For example, when the user removes a currency from the list it can be hard for the user to understand what really updated in the UI since other currencies might shift over "to quickly".
+Simple yet well crafted animations takes us a long way here.
+7. **index.html** The index.html file is located in the root folder.
+I kept it here since I could not get Vite to read env files (located in the root) in any other way.
+I expect the env file to be read from the root folder.
+This is not a big issue, but it would be nice to have the index.html file in the public folder (or possibly in src) instead.

-## Whats features are missing?
+## Known incomplete features

-**Development of exchange rates over time** I bumped in to restrictions with the free API key.
-This could have been eleviated by using a paid API key or by mocking the answer from the API.
+**Development of exchange rates over time** I bumped in to restrictions with the free API tier, over and over again.
+This could have been eleviated by either
+- using a paid API key
+- or temporary mocking the answer from the API in frontend

+My prefered way to mock this would have been by using Storybook and possible Mock Service Worker.
 I have added notes in the code where I would have implemented this feature and some reasoning around it.